zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

             }

             return new ViewModel(array(
-                'form' => $this->albumForm
+                'form' => $this->blogForm
             ));
         }
     }

 This example code should be pretty straight forward.
 First we save the current request into a local variable.
 Then we check if the current request ist a POST-Request and if so, we store the requests POST-data into the form.
-If the form turns out to be valid we try to save the form data through our service and then redirect the user to the route ``album``.
+If the form turns out to be valid we try to save the form data through our service and then redirect the user to the route ``blog``.
 If any error occurred at any point we simply display the form again.

 Submitting the form right now will return into the following error